sl4m/sl4m.github.com/_posts/2010-06-29-list-of-rspec-built-in-expectations.markdown

 actual.should_not match(expected)
 actual.should_not =~ expected

-actual.should be < expected
-actual.should be <= expected
-actual.should be >= expected
+actual.should be &lt; expected actual.should be &lt;= expected actual.should be >= expected
 actual.should be > expected